debiki/talkyard-prod-one/README.md

 How to open console in Chroem, view messages & post to the E.D. help forum.

-View CPU & memory usage: `./stats.sh`
+View CPU & memory usage: `./scripts/stats.sh`

 Directories
 ----------------

+- `scripts/`: Installation, backup, and upgrade scripts.

 - `conf/`: Container config files, mounted read-only in the containers.
 Can add to a Git repo.